Władysław IV Vasa: Prince

-Art Collection of Prince Władysław Vasa (Royal Castle in Warsaw), according to artist's signature painted in Warsaw in 1626, depicts treasures purchased by the Prince during his journey across Europe.
+Art Collection of Prince Władysław Vasa (Royal Castle in Warsaw), according to the artist's signature painted in Warsaw in 1626, depicts treasures purchased by the Prince during his journey across Europe.

-While not a military genius, and surpassed by his contemporary, Commonwealth hetman Stanisław Koniecpolski, Władysław was known as a fairly skillful commander on his own.
-In Rome he was welcomed by Pope Urban VIII, who congratulated him on his fighting against the Ottomans.
-During his stay in Florence he was impressed by opera, and decided to bring this form of art to the Commonwealth, where it was previously unknown.
+While not a military genius and surpassed by his contemporary, Commonwealth Hetman Stanisław Koniecpolski, Władysław was known as a fairly skillful commander on his own.
+In Rome, he was welcomed by Pope Urban VIII, who congratulated him on his fighting against the Ottomans.
+During his stay in Florence, he was impressed by opera and decided to bring this form of art to the Commonwealth, where it was previously unknown.

-In Genoa and Venice he was impressed by the local shipyards, and in Pisa he witnessed a specially organized mock naval battle, experiences that resulted in his later attempt to create the Polish–Lithuanian Commonwealth Navy.
+In Genoa and Venice, he was impressed by the local shipyards, and in Pisa he witnessed a specially organized mock naval battle, experiences that resulted in his later attempt to create the Polish–Lithuanian Commonwealth Navy.

 After returning to Poland, he fought in 1626 against the Swedes in the last phase of the Polish–Swedish War, where he took part in the battle of Gniew.
 His involvement in this conflict, which lasted till the Truce of Altmark in 1629, was rather limited, and he spent much time in other parts of the country.

 During that period and afterwards, he lobbied for support for his candidature for the Polish-Lithuanian throne, as his father, Sigismund, was getting more advanced in his age, and the succession to the throne did not occur through inheritance but rather through the process of royal elections.
-While Władysław, and his father tried to ensure Władysław's election during Sigismund's lifetime, this was not a popular option for the nobility, and it repeatedly failed, up to and including at the Sejm of 1631.
+While Władysław and his father tried to ensure Władysław's election during Sigismund's lifetime, this was not a popular option for the nobility, and it repeatedly failed, up to and including the Sejm of 1631.

 Sigismund suffered a sudden stroke (Note: Historian Władysław Czapliński claimed that Sigismund's death resulted from a heart attack, however, witnesses recorded that the king "lay paralysed" and died of a stroke.) in late April 1632 and died in the morning hours of 30 April, forcing the matter to be raised again.